1. About co-dydramol

 Will recreational drugs affect it?

-Some recreational drugs, such as cannabis, make you more likely to have side effects from the dihydrocodeine.
+Some recreational drugs, such as cannabis, make you more likely to have other side effects from the dihydrocodeine.
 These include sleepiness and dizziness.

 Speak to your doctor if you think you might take recreational drugs while taking co-dydramol.